The “Camera” and Geometric Transforms

 parameter in themat4lookat()

 method.
-It also represents the “eye position” in the perspective projection, above. - The “camera” rolls itself, possibly turning it sideways or upside down.
+It also represents the “eye position” in the perspective projection, earlier. - The “camera” rolls itself, possibly turning it sideways or upside down.
 This is guided by

 the